Durham-Adaptive-Optics/daoBase/docs/source/state_machine.rst

 multiple simultaneous events being posted, one will be carried out and the rest ignored.

 Before performing a transition, the state machine validates whether the requested state change is permitted.
-If allowed, it invokes the exit hook of the current state, followed by the transition logic for this event, ending with the invocation of the new state's entry hook.
+If allowed, it invokes the **exit hook** of the current state, followed by the **transition logic** for this event, ending with the new state's **entry hook**.
 However, if the transition is not permitted, then the request is simply ignored.

 The state machine will catch any exceptions thrown by the current event's